The Legacy Foundation of Southeast Arizona

 Notification: 8-10 weeks from submission to decision notification for Responsive and Fast Pitch grants.
 Innovative and Strategic grants follow announced timelines.

-Notification Method: Direct contact to applicant organizations.
+Notification Method: Direct contact to applicant organisations.

 Success Rates

-The foundation has demonstrated strong grant-making activity:
+The foundation has demonstrated strong grant-making activity with over 100 awards annually in recent years.

 FY23 Specific Examples: